Giva’s List of 24 Top Call Center Statistics for 2025

 -

-Call center software is currently worth around $28 billion.
+Call center software is currently worth over USD $33 billion.
 This includes everything from legacy IT providers and cloud-based storage giants to new AI-powered startups.
 It's expected to achieve a Compound Annual Growth Rate (CAGR) of 23.9% from 2023 to 2030.
-(Research report).
+(Research report)

 -

-Artificial Intelligence (AI) tools are the fastest growing sub-sector of this market: Could be worth over $4 billion by 2027 globally
+Artificial Intelligence (AI) tools are the fastest growing sub-sector of this market: Could be worth over USD $10 billion by 2032 globally

 There is no doubt about it, with the emergence of generative AI and other artificial intelligence-based tools, that call centers are having to adapt, adopt, and start using this technology.

-As you will see below, the AI market in the call center segment is currently worth over $900 million in North America alone.
-Other regions are using AI in call centers too, just at a slightly slower pace.
-However, this is expected to be a high-growth sector, with the market for AI call center solutions anticipated to exceed $4 billion in 2027.
-(Research report on AI use in call centers).
+As you will see below, the global AI market in the call center segment is currently worth approximately USD $2 billion.
+However, this is expected to be a high-growth sector, with the market for AI call center solutions anticipated to exceed USD $10 billion by 2032.
+(Fortune Business Insights)

 -

-North America is the quickest earlier adopter of the AI call center; up to $1.36 billion by 2024
+North America is the quickest earlier adopter of the AI call center; up to USD $4.89 billion by 2026

 Given the emergence of AI tools in the US, such as OpenAI's ChatGPT, it's no surprise that American call centers are early adopters of solutions designed for their needs.
-The North America AI call center market was already worth almost $898M in 2022, and extrapolated out at 42% continued market share of the global market, the region would be expected to have a $1.36B market share by 2024.
+The North America AI call center market was already worth USD $2.62 billion in 2023, and the region is expected to have a USD $4.89 billion market share by 2026.
+(Precedence Research)

 -